 Here are some tips for anyone that plans to stay in Aruba:

-• Use AirBnB – AirBnB is a website that allows homeowners, in destinations all over the world, the ability to rent private spaces (or entire apartments) for a fee.
+- Use AirBnB – AirBnB is a website that allows homeowners, in destinations all over the world, the ability to rent private spaces (or entire apartments) for a fee.
 As nomadic long term travelers, we like to call AirBnB our home as it has helped us save a lot of money and provided us with really great places managed by wonderful hosts!
-Pro tip: If you sign up for AirBnB using our referral link, you will get a 55 USD credit (or the equivalent in your local currency), which should give you a pretty nice discount on your first night.

-• We walked when we felt like it 🙂 This helped us reduce our public transportation footprint while increasing our exercise activity.
+- We walked when we felt like it.
+This helped reduce our carbon footprint while increasing our exercise activity.
 Double win!

 So that’s it folks!
 Would you be interested in going to Aruba?
-Is it as affordable as you thought it was?
+Is the cost of living in Aruba as affordable as you thought it was?
 Feel free to share your experience and ask questions by leaving a comment below.

 Dragon Gal · April 1, 2019 at 2:55 pm